kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 2.0.2 - February 21, 2012 =
+* Fixed check for FFMPEG again, to work with Windows.

 = 2.0.1 - February 21, 2012 =
 * Fixed check for FFMPEG again.
 Should be more universal.